-STEP 3: Lastly, you will want to test the video performance when you expand to full screen, and then (as available) on the monitor/LCD projector you'll use on October 19.
+STEP 3: Lastly, you will want to test the video performance when you expand to full screen, and then (as available) on the monitor/LCD projector you'll use on the program day.

-To switch from partial to full screen, click on the [:] icon in the lower right corner of the video.
+To switch from partial to full screen, click on the control icon in the lower right corner of the video.
 If you're able to see smooth (un-pixelated, uninterrupted) full-screen video with sync'ed, uninterrupted audio, your system is ready to go.